GabrieleLerani/NN-project/notebooks/README.md

 ## Overview

-This folder should contain the notebooks used for the ease the presentation
+This folder contains the notebook to help understanding the architecture and the code to execute it.